MatteoMagnini/talk-2024-aequitas/content/_index.md

 {{% fragment class="col" %}}
 #### Binary

+It is the **simplest case**, where the protected attribute can take only two values.
+There are only two groups to be considered, the classic example is the gender.

 {{% /fragment %}}
 {{% fragment class="col" %}}

 #### Categorical

+The protected attribute can take more than two values.
+Here things start to get tricky, as we might **consider all the groups for fairness**.
+Examples are ethnicity, education, and occupation.

 {{% /fragment %}}
 {{% fragment class="col" %}}

 #### Continuous

+The protected attribute is a continuous variable.
+This is the *most complex case*, as we need to **estimate probability densities** to compute fairness metrics.
+An example is the income.

 {{% /fragment %}}
 {{% /row %}}